 I can easily see why this applies to children.
 What I find harder is trusting that if I focus on uplifting, healing stuff, I will take positive action to alleviate suffering when that’s required.
 For instance, how can I alert others to suffering if I don’t post about it?

-Actually, now I think about it, it’s not that difficult.
-I find stories about people who are already alleviating suffering.
+Or maybe, it’s not that difficult.
+I can find stories about people who are already alleviating suffering.
 This shows others it’s possible and encourages us to join in.
 For instance, instead of focusing on stories of the horrors of Aleppo, I can focus on stories where people like the White Helmets risk their lives to rescue people trapped after bombing raids.
 Instead of focusing on violence against different races or religions in the USA, I can focus on stories where people have overcome prejudices to reach understanding and love for those they previously feared and hated.

 Besides – why do I need to alert others to suffering?